AndrewTabs1038/Wiegand-Analyzer/README.md

 After downloading this repo, copy the Debug directory as discussed [here](https://support.saleae.com/faq/technical-faq/setting-up-developer-directory).
 Note, that having the src code is not required to use this plugin, just the files within the debug folder.

-Once this is done, you should see the Wiegand analyzer, next, set your parameters, the default is set up for the standard 26-bit Wiegand:
+Once this is done, you should see the Wiegand analyzer.
+Next, set your parameters, the default is set up for the standard 26-bit Wiegand:

 <img src="https://github.com/AndrewTabs1038/Wiegand-Analyzer/assets/135442448/c51688af-75fe-485c-93d5-9fd1079294b2" width="300" height="300"/>